apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/jdbc-driver/known-implementation/_index.en.md

     username: $${FIXTURE_USERNAME::}
     password: $${FIXTURE_PASSWORD::}
 ```
-This YAML snippet will be parsed as,
+This YAML snippet will be parsed as:

 ```yaml
 ds_1:
     dataSourceClassName: com.zaxxer.hikari.HikariDataSource